 How is swaddling like a pacifier?
 (Sounds like the first question in an I.Q. test, doesn’t it? 😉 Don’t worry – no I.Q. test today!)

 Seriously, though, that’s a question worth asking.
-Even though swaddling your baby and offering your baby a pacifier are very different activities, there are some similarities, aren’t there?
-Specifically, both swaddling and pacifiers are designed to comfort to fussy babies, and help them to relax (and hopefully, to fall asleep!)
+Even though swaddling your baby and offering your baby a pacifier are different activities, there are some similarities.

 Today, we are going to answer that question for swaddling.
-Specifically, we’ll look at how to stop swaddling your baby, and when to stop swaddling your baby.
+Specifically, we’ll look at when to stop swaddling your baby, and how to stop swaddling your baby.

 When To Stop Swaddling Your Baby

-Remember that while most people use swaddling as a soothing technique during the newborn stage, and then start to phase it out around 3 or 4 months, it’s not uncommon for babies to be swaddled when they are 6, 7, 8, even 9 months old.
-Most older babies will eventually start to reject swaddling, but that’s not true for all older babies; some will continue to sleep better while swaddled well past 6 months.
+While most people use swaddling as a soothing technique for newborns, and then phase it out around 3 or 4 months, it’s not uncommon to swaddle babies when they are 6 to 9 months old.
+Most older babies will eventually start to reject swaddling, but that’s not true for all babies.
+Some will continue to sleep better while swaddled well past 6 months old.

-That said, here are some general guidelines you can use to help determine when to stop swaddling your baby:
+Here are a few general guidelines to help determine when to stop swaddling your baby:

-- The average age to stop swaddling baby is around 3 or 4 months of age.
+- The average age to stop swaddling baby is around 3 or 4 months old.

-- Newborns are born with a startle reflex, called the Moro reflex, and most babies don’t outgrow it until 4 or 5 months of age.
-So be careful about stopping the swaddle too early; if your baby’s Moro reflex is still strong, she may startle herself awake at night and during naps.
+- Newborns are born with a startle reflex, called the Moro Reflex.
+Most babies don’t outgrow it until 4 or 5 months of age.
+So be careful about stopping the swaddle too early.
+If your baby’s Moro Reflex is still strong, she may startle herself awake at night and during naps.

-- If your baby is able to break free of his swaddle, this isn’t necessarily a sign that it’s time to stop swaddling.
-However, if your baby is consistently breaking free of his swaddle every night, and if that means you have loose blankets in the crib, then it’s time to either stop swaddling or to switch to a safer swaddling blanket.
-We recommend the Miracle Blanket.
+- If your baby is able to break free of the swaddle, this isn’t necessarily a sign that it’s time to stop swaddling.
+However, if your baby is consistently breaking free of the swaddle every night, and if that means you have loose blankets in the crib, then it’s time to either stop swaddling or to switch to a safer swaddling blanket.
+We recommend The Miracle Blanket.

 - Swaddled babies should NEVER sleep face-down.
 So if your baby is starting to roll over on to her tummy while she sleeps, that is a strong sign that it’s time to stop swaddling your baby.
 Remember, when it comes to swaddling, safety first!